 - shows empathy or compassion for others’ feelings Cooperation, flexibility, a “can do” approach are all highly regarded.

-- Hover over your child or answer questions on their behalf or cajole them to answer
+- Hover over your child/answer on their behalf or cajole them to answer

 - Make it longer than the time stipulated

 If your child is attending a reputable preschool, you should relax and trust that the preschool has a good track record of preparing their children for primary and that they are doing all of this in class.